 Don’t let lazy eye cause problems for your child in school

 Known officially as amblyopia, lazy eye occurs when one of your child’s eyes doesn’t develop properly.
 When left untreated, it can lead to permanent vision damage.
 So how can you know if your child has lazy eye?
 It’s simple.
-The best way to diagnose lazy eye is by booking a kids eye exam at Advanced EyeCare Center with our experienced El Segundo, California, eye doctor.
+The best way to diagnose lazy eye is by booking a kids eye exam at Advanced Eyecare Center with our experienced Manhattan Beach, California, eye doctor.

 Causes of lazy eye